 The number of years over which capital projects are scheduled is called the capital programming period.
 The City of Homer's capital programming period coincides with the State's, which is a six year period.
-The CIP is updated annually, due to some of the projects being funded and completed within the year.
+The six-year plan is updated annually in accordance with a planning schedule approved by City Council at the onset of the CIP process.
+A copy of the City of Homer CIP schedule appears in the appendix of this document.

-A capital improvement plan is not complete without public input.
-The public should be involved throughout the CIP process, including the nomination and adoption stages of the process.
-The City of Homer solicits input from City advisory bodies, advertises for public input during the CIP public hearing, and invites the public to participate throughout the entire process.
+Though the CIP is a product of the City Council, administration provides important technical support and ideas with suggestions from the public incorporated through the entire process.
+The City of Homer solicits input from City advisory bodies, advertises for public input during the CIP public hearings, and invites the public to participate throughout the entire planning process, including the nomination and adoption stages of the process.